dawsonecc/ecc-projects/README.md

 https://github.com/dawsonecc/arduino-workshop-W26

 This repository contains the material developed for ECC’s **Build & Code: Arduino Workshop**, an event designed to introduce participants to Arduino programming and basic electronics.

-The repository includes:

-1. 7 Arduino projects of varying difficulty levels
-2. Circuit diagrams and build instructions
-3. Example code for each project
-4. Documentation explaining breadboarding and Arduino programming basics

-While these projects were created for the workshop event, they can also be used as a **self-guided introduction to Arduino and embedded systems**.